getporter/proposals/pep/001-initial-pep-process.md

    The pull request may be closed so the author(s) can go back and iterate on the PEP.
 We should be careful about follow-up pull requests at this stage so that a PEP isn't incompletely implemented.
-Critical changes should be made together so limit follow-ups to unrelated changes that not relevant to the PEP.
+Critical changes should be made together to limit follow-ups to unrelated changes that are not relevant to the PEP.

 1. After the implementation is merged, the owner submits a pull request to change the status to `implemented`.